 For software running your photo booth operations, we recommend Breeze Systems DSLR Remote Pro.

-You want great features, which Breeze has, but you also need an easy to use software.
-When helpers run the booth, a simple to use program is key.
+You want great features, which Breeze has, but you also need an easy to use the software.
+When helpers run the booth, simple to use program is key.